Here’s our guide to building a powerful digital presence for your business.

 A client relationship management (CRM) platform is a crucial investment for your business to manage its digital presence, lead generation and growth.

 Your business probably has a CRM system already, for storing customer information and tracking individual sales.
+Data security is essential in CRM systems, as they store sensitive corporate and personal data that must be protected from cybersecurity threats and data breaches.
 But a modern CRM platform has the ability to perform (or integrate with software that performs) a range of tasks that build and maintain your digital presence, including:

 • Tracking the progress and success of marketing campaigns.